 The Aquatics director should be informed in writing of campers who are not allowed to swim due to medical restrictions.
-Free swim will take place Monday - Friday at 4pm.
+Crews can swim anytime the Aquatics area is open.

 During swim times:

 - Keep valuables jewelry, wallets, cameras, etc. - at unit's campsite. - Use sun block and wear shirts at the waterfront to avoid sunburns.